 NOTE: G. mellonella larvae from the fourth stage were used in the present study.
 T. molitor larval stages were not standardized.

-2.2.2 Add 250 g of soil to each plastic pot (98 mm width x 47 mm height x 142 mm length).
-Separate 15 larvae of each species and deposit five larvae per plastic pot.
+2.2.2 Use plastic pots to assemble the baits.
+Add 250 g of collected soil to each plastic pot (98 mm width x 47 mm height x 142 mm length).
+Separate 15 larvae of each species (T. molitor and G. mellonella) and deposit five larvae per plastic pot.
 Store the pots at 25 ± 1 °C and relative humidity ≥ 80% in the dark.

 NOTE: Drill ten small holes (2 mm in diameter) in the pot lids to allow ventilation.
 A sharp heated iron device can be used to drill the holes.